marnusw/react-css-transition-replace/README.md

 Using `react-css-transition-replace` provides two distinct benefits:

- - It automatically handles the positioning of the animated components internally, and
+ - It automatically handles the positioning of the animated components, and
  - *allows changes in the height of container to be handled and animated with ease when various content heights differ, even when absolute positioning is used.*